 In retrospect, it appears that these fears were the result of false alarms associated with the way that the study was conducted and analyzed and that Hormone Therapy is much safer than it was previously considered.
 As this new information has only begun to disseminate in the last few years, there is still a widely held stigma among both primary care physicians and their patients that hinders women from considering the potentially beneficial option of Hormone Replacement Therapy with a sufficiently open mind.
 Hormone Restoration and Optimization is a definite option on the table for women, and there is no reason why they should not have the opportunity to use these treatments to improve their menopausal and post-menopausal experience.

 How is Menopause Treated Today?

-Today, Menopause is primarily treated through the use of Bio-Identical Progesterone and Estrogen, in order to minimize the uncomfortable symptoms of menopause.
+Today, Menopause is primarily treated through the use of Bio-Identical Progesterone and Estrogen, to minimize the uncomfortable symptoms of menopause.
 Unfortunately, there are certain things that it appears that Estrogen and Progesterone HRT can’t effectively treat, such as fatigue and lack of sex drive.
-Testosterone Therapy, and treatments such as Livial (Tibolone), which either directly increase Testosterone Levels or stimulate the release of Testosterone or Testosterone-like products in the blood stream, have been shown to improve these factors.
+Testosterone Therapy, and treatments such as Livial (Tibolone), which either directly increase Testosterone Levels or stimulate the release of Testosterone or Testosterone-like products in the bloodstream, have been shown to improve these factors.

-Tibolone, for example, is metabolized by the body into hormones which react in the blood stream just like Progesterone, Estrogen, and Testosterone, and there is evidence that the treatment enhances sex drive, relieves hot flashes, and increases bone mineral density.
-An Australian Topical Testosterone Treatment for women, called Androfeme, was shown to effectively restore Testosterone Levels to normal for women.
+Tibolone, for example, is metabolized by the body into hormones which react in the bloodstream just like Progesterone, Estrogen, and Testosterone, and there is evidence that the treatment enhances sex drive, relieves hot flashes, and increases bone mineral density.
+An Australian Topical Testosterone Treatment for women, called Androfeme, was shown to restore Testosterone Levels to normal for women effectively.

 Can Testosterone Reduce Breast Cancer Risk?